janpetzold/hyperstore/README.md

     redis-cli
     ping

-### Server
+### Database

 For now there is just a single DB instance in eu-central-1 that covers all global services.

-The Redis DB is set up vi terraform just like all other resources.
-Publi internet access is not possible, therefore a Bastion jumphost is also set up.
-To connect to it run

-    terraform output

-and check the `ssh` command there.
-This tunnel can also be setup in [Medis](https://getmedis.com/) client.

-To use this with `redis-cli` locally port forwarding needs to be enabled.
-To do this run

-    ssh -i bastion_ssh_key.pem -L 6379:eu-redis-cluster.jks2ei.0001.euc1.cache.amazonaws.com:6379 ec2-user@3.72.75.155

-Replace Bastion host IP address and Cluster URL accordingly.
-Leave this command open.
-Now in another terminal just run

-    redis-cli

-where you can interact with the remote database.
+Also a local one can be used for simple testing/debugging, see above.

+There is no Public IP or SSH for the Redis instance in the backend, therefore a Bastion host is created automatically.
+This was tested and works using Redis Isght, just refer to Bastion host IP and private key and connect shall work for all Redis DB interactions.
+The necessary key is created during each run in

+    /terraform/server/eu-central-1/bastion-key.pem

 ### Client